ibm-cloud-docs/app-configuration/ac-integrate-sdk-android.md

 {{site.data.keyword.appconfig_short}} service provides Android client SDK to integrate with your Android application.
 You can evaluate the values of your property and feature flag by integrating the SDK.

-1. Install the SDK using either one of the following option:
+1. Install the SDK using either one of the options:
    - [Download](https://github.com/IBM/appconfiguration-android-client-sdk) and import the package to your Android studio project.
-   - Get the package through Gradle by adding the following:
+   - Get the package through Gradle by adding the:
       - Add {{site.data.keyword.appconfig_short}} Android client SDK dependency to Project level `build.gradle` file.

          ```javascript